aeric-underscore/aeric-underscore.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Senior in physics and math at UIUC, and undergradaute research assistant doing work in theoretical and computational astrophysics.

-Broadly interested in simulation work in astrophysics.
-Currently in a numerical relativity lab where I am computing a rotating neutron star surrounded by an accretion disk for my senior thesis.
-I also do visualization work where I make movies of compact object systems and the gravitational waves they generate.
+First year physics PhD student at UC Berkeley.
+Broadly interested in astrophysics.

+In my undergrad at UIUC, I worked in a numerical relativity lab.
+There, I wrote an initial data code that can compute self-gravitating accretion disks around differentially rotating neutron stars.
+I also did visualization work where I made movies of compact object systems and the gravitational waves they generate.
-Amateur classical pianist in my free time (see [piano](piano)).

 <!-- High-achieving student pursuing degrees in **physics** and **mathematics** with a minor in **computer science**.
 Two-plus years of experience as an undergraduate research assistant doing work in theoretical and computational astrophysics.
 Experienced in **developing and maintaining Python/Bash code** that efficiently process and analyze large datasets. -->